DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 input tensors, (especially when dealing with mini-batch processing), but does not constitute a significant development overhead.

-The entry way into the *XLA* library is through *xla.compile()*, which will take a graph along with a feed dictionary for input tensors and return a tensor set.
-*xla-compile* sits between the graph definition and the session construct, as in
+The entry way into the *XLA* library is through *ipu.ipu_compiler.compile()*, which will take a graph along with a feed dictionary for input tensors and return a tensor set. *ipu.ipu_compiler.compile* sits between the graph definition and the session construct, as in

 .. figure:: figures/Session_Graph_XLA.png
     :width: 300px